Harvest your Intellectual Property

 R&D Tax credit as a route into a patent that creates value

 As many businesses know, the R&D tax scheme is available to a significant range of companies in different sectors and different sizes.
-If you’ve answered the questions asked by the R&D tax scheme then you will have already formed a picture of if the innovations are patent ready.
+If you’ve answered the questions asked by the R&D tax scheme then you will have already formed a picture of which innovations are patent ready.
 R&D tax is a positive influencer of innovation and companies should consider IP in the very same way.

 In order for an innovation to be eligible for patentability the claimed invention must, in the opinion of a patent examiner, satisfy three criteria: